Minimizing Makespan in Sublinear Time via Weighted Random Sampling: Introduction

-\begin{theorem} When the number of jobs is unknown, there is a randomized $(1+ \epsilon)$-approximation algorithm for the makespan scheduling problem that uses adaptive weighted random samplings, runs in $\tilde{O}\left( \tfrac{m^5} {\epsilon^4} \sqrt{n} + A(\ceiling{m\over \epsilon}, {\epsilon} ) \right) $ time.
+\begin{theorem} When the number of jobs is unknown, there is a randomized $(1+ \epsilon)$-approximation algorithm for the makespan scheduling problem that uses adaptive weighted random samplings, runs in $\tilde{O}\left( \tfrac{m^5} {\epsilon^4} \sqrt{n} + A(\ceiling{\tfrac{m} {\epsilon}}, m, {\epsilon} ) \right) $ time.
 Furthermore, it can compute a sketch schedule, represented using $O(\tfrac{m^2}{\epsilon^2} (\log {\tfrac{nm}{ \epsilon}))}$ space, which can be used later to generate a schedule with a makespan at most $(1+ 3\epsilon)$ times the optimal. \end{theorem}

 The paper is organized as follows.
-In Section~\ref{frame-sec}, we introduce some key definitions and present the structure of our sublinear time algorithms where two main steps are deriving the sketch of the input and computing the approximate value of the optimal makespan, respectively.
-In this section, we provide an analysis of the algorithm in general, and then specifically in Section~\ref{subsec:approx-for-sketch} we derive the sublinear time approximation schemes to compute the approximate value of the optimal makespan assuming the sketch of the input has been derived, for which the detailed sampling algorithms are designed and analyzed in Section~\ref{derive-sketch} by differentiating the cases where the number of jobs, $n$, is known in the subsections ~\ref{subsec: Sublinear1-sec} and unknown in subsection~\ref{subsec: Sublinear2-sec}, respectively.
-Then in Section~\ref{Discussion}, we discuss some issues related to our sublinear time algorithms, including how to perform weighted random sampling using uniform random sampling in subsection~\ref{Uniform-sec} and applying the idea of job sketch to deterministic approximation algorithm design for our scheduling problems in subsection~\ref{Deterministic-Algorithm-Sec}.
+In Section~\ref{frame-sec}, we introduce some key definitions and present the structure of our sublinear time algorithms, which consist of two main steps: constructing a sketch of the input and computing an approximate value of the optimal makespan based on the sketch.
+In this section, we provide a general analysis of the algorithm, and then in Section~\ref{subsec:approx-for-sketch}, we derive the sublinear time approximation schemes to compute the approximate value of the optimal makespan, assuming the sketch of the input has been derived.
+The detailed algorithms for constructing the sketch via weighted sampling are presented and analyzed in Section~\ref{derive-sketch}, where we distinguish between the cases in which the number of jobs, $n$, is known (Section~\ref{subsec: Sublinear1-sec}) and unknown (Section~\ref{subsec: Sublinear2-sec}).
+Then in Section~\ref{Discussion:Deterministic-Algorithm-Sec}, we discuss how to apply the idea of input sketching to derive a deterministic approximation algorithm for our scheduling problems.
 Finally, we draw the concluding remarks in Section~\ref{sumary-sec}.